 Geisha Hair

-Geishas and Maikos wear a particular style of chignon bun called the Shimada.
+Geishas and Maikos wear a particular chignon bun style called the Shimada.
 There are four major types of shimada, and they are worn accordingly to the geisha’s ranking.
 These hairstyles are decorated with elaborate hair combs and hairpins (kanzashi).
 They sleep with their necks on small supports (Takamakura) instead of pillows, so they keep their hairstyle perfect.

 Geisha Skincare Rituals